UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-A list of all the routes to each winery will be a great help.
+A list of all the routes to each winery will provides a means to browse and search all registered wineries.
 Sometimes you want to find the nearest winery to go to, so this will be a great help to determine which winery is closer to where you are at the moment.
-We kept this simple for all users, but also added a sort option in the hamburger menu to allow some more specific results.
-This option is made for all users as sometimes you want other options to broaden your winery search.
+A sort option can be accessed in the hamburger menu for users to sort on rating.
+Sally will benefit from teh efficiency of being able to search for a route with the plain text search.

 ![image](artboards/Route%20List.png)